 #3 MAMMA MIA!
 THE PARTY + flirty Waiters

 First was the song, then the Musical, then came the Movie and now the party begins.
 While enjoying a Mediterranean buffet, the singers and dancers, daredevil stunts, Greek Gods, and flirty waiters are performing in between the spectators and creating a special atmosphere of an ABBA minded Greek taverna.
 No more words needed for this newest Entertainment attraction at Gröna Lund, the world famous theme park of Stockholm.
 From July 27th till August 21st there will be an English Version!
 More Information about the English Version of MAMMA MIA!
 The Party >

 #4 Ride the Biggest Pole of Stockholm

-And get the best view over the Eurovision Village right in the heart of Stockholm.
+And get the best view over the Eurovision Village, right in the heart of Stockholm.
 The 81 meters high tower gives 60 people at a time a spectacular panorama view and some main information about the city.
 Get off the Metro at Kungsträdgården and enjoy the view as it is one of Stockholm’s highest points.
 The City Skyliner is open until May 29th, 2016 and accessible to wheelchair users as well.
 Tickets available for 100 SEK.
-As one of the first Karl was able to go up and enjoy this cool ride.
+As one of the first, Karl could go up and enjoy this cool ride.

 #5 Sing Along with a choir of Strangers